 Check with your local police or wildlife management or natural resources officer, sometimes called a ranger or game warden.
 You will probably be required to buy a hunting or fishing license and keep it with you.
 Illegal hunting without a license is called “poaching” and results in serious penalties.

-you may also need a fishing permit.
+You may need a fishing permit.
 Fish in some rivers and lakes are toxic due to pollution in the water.
 You may be allowed to fish, but you will be warned not to eat your “catch”.
 “Catch and release” is a sporting term that describes the act of fishing to catch something, then setting it free again.

 Some animals are rare species and so they are protected by law and cannot be hunted or killed for any reason in any season.
 In Texas, for example, protected animals include bobcats, coyotes, frogs, mountain lions, prairie dogs, rabbits, and turtles.